eiser82/control-repo/Readme.md

 The idea is that this environment controls all of your environments (dev, qa, production) but also holds the ability to spin up Vagrant VMs to test your code before committing.

-NOTE: Internet access is required for this environment

 ## Files/Directories

 ### Vagrantfile